tryolabs/luminoth/docs/usage/dataset.rst

 Adapting a dataset
 ==================

-If a pre-trained model for the task you want to perform is not available, you can train Luminoth with an existing open dataset, or even your own.
+If a pre-trained checkpoint for the task you want to perform is not available, you can train Luminoth with an existing open dataset, or even your own.

-The first step in training Luminoth to convert your dataset to TensorFlow's ``.tfrecords`` format.
-This ensures that no matter what image or annotation formats the original dataset uses, it will be transformed to something that Luminoth can understand and process efficiently, either while training locally or in the cloud.
+The first step before training a model with Luminoth is to convert your dataset to TensorFlow's ``.tfrecords`` format.
+This ensures that no matter what image or annotation formats the original dataset uses, it will be transformed into something that Luminoth can understand and process efficiently, either while training locally or in the cloud.

-For this purpose, Luminoth provides a conversion tool which includes support for some of the most well-known datasets for object detection and classification tasks.
+For this purpose, Luminoth provides a conversion tool which includes support for some of the most well-known datasets for the object detection task.

 Conversion tool
 ---------------